 Thank you to all who attended the June 18th public information meeting.
-If you were unable to attend or would like to review the presentation, please follow this link.
-A recording of the public information meeting is available at this link.
+If you were unable to attend, please review the presentation.
+A recording of the public information meeting is also available.

 Please note the public comment period for the U.S. Army Corps of Engineers' Honey Creek Feasibility Report and Environmental Assessment has closed.